-The present form of the Epidavros Theater is the result of successive reconstruction and restoration works (by the site excavator P. Kavvadias, A. Orlandos, and the 1988 Committee for the Conservation of the Monuments of Epidavros Monuments – in progress).
+The present form of the Epidavros Theater is the result of successive reconstruction and restoration works.
 The theater was in continuous use for several centuries.
 However, in 395 AD the Goths invaded the Peloponnese and inflicted serious damage upon the Sanctuary of Asclepios.
 In 426 AD, Theodossios the Great gave orders banning all activities at the Sanctuary, which saw it fall permanently out of use after almost 1,000 years of operation.
 Natural forces and human interventions subsequently completed the devastation.
 While the auditorium was buried under a thin layer of soil and preserved, the ruins of the stage-buildings, which remained above ground, were systematically looted throughout the periods of Venetian and Turkish rule.

-In 1881, the Archaeological Society began methodical excavations at the site, and although the stage-building was no more, the auditorium was revealed to be in good condition, with only its retaining walls missing.
+In 1881, methodical excavations at the site began, and although the stage-building was no more, the auditorium was revealed to be in good condition, with only its retaining walls missing.
 The theater soon became famous once more, attracting the attention of the general public.
 The re-emergence of the well-preserved theater was closely linked to the revival of ancient drama.
 Pressing demands to put ancient theaters to cultural and commercial use led to a rushed and erroneous restoration of the auditorium.
 In 1907, the western aisle and retaining wall were repaired.

 After the end of the WWI, calls for the revival of ancient drama gradually began to be realized: the Professional Theater School company was formed (1924); Angelos and Eva Palmer-Sikelianos organized the Delphic Festival for an international audience (1927, 1930); the National Theater was founded (1932); and systematic research was carried out into the staging of ancient theatrical works.
 In 1936, the Metaxas regime established annual festival seasons with performances of ancient drama in open-air theaters.
 Leading playwrights and musicians visited the Ancient Theater of Epidavros to stage one-off daytime musical and theatrical performances, experimenting with the site’s potential and exploring the extent to which their ideas could be implemented.
 In 1935, maestro Dimitris Mitropoulos gave a concert there with the Athens Conservatory Symphony Orchestra, while in 1938, Dimitris Rondiris and the National Theater presented Sophocles’ Electra, with Katina Paxinou in the title role and Eleni Papadaki as Clytemnestra.

 The second phase of works came immediately after the WWII, when the main aim was to shore up the monument and make it safe and suitable for summer performances of ancient drama as part of the Epidavros Festival.
-This entailed extensive excavation and restoration work by the Greek Education Ministry’s Department of Restoration.
-Conducted under the direction of Anastassios Orlandos, the work took almost a decade (1954-1963) to complete, and succeeded in ensuring the stability of all the seating in the lower tiers by completely rebuilding both of the retaining walls, and the pilaster on the east side of the entrance.
+This entailed extensive excavation and restoration work.
+The work took almost a decade (1954-1963) to complete, and succeeded in ensuring the stability of all the seating in the lower tiers by completely rebuilding both of the retaining walls, and the pilaster on the east side of the entrance.
 Plans to repair part of the proscenium were never realized.

-The founding of the summer Athens and Epidavros Festival by the government of Konstantinos Karamanlis the elder in 1955 finally placed ancient drama firmly center stage.
+The founding of the Summer Athens and Epidavros Festival in 1955 finally placed ancient drama firmly in center stage.
 The long-held ideological fixation with modern Greece’s historical unbroken links to its ancient past at last found both comprehensive institutional expression and the ideal home.
 By the Summer of 1954, Rondiris and the National Theater were already experimenting with a reworked revival of his own, earlier production of Euripides’ Hippolytus.
 The Festival was officially opened on June 19, 1955 with a National Theater production of Euripides’ Hecuba directed by Minotis and with Paxinou in the lead role.
 By 1988, three decades of intensive and unregulated use necessitated a third phase of restoration work.
-This was undertaken by the Committee for the Conservation of the Monuments of Epidavros on behalf of the Ministry of Culture, and mainly consisted of corrective measures which employed strictly scientific approaches for the first time.
+This mainly consisted of corrective measures which employed strictly scientific approaches for the first time.

 Hundreds of seats were conserved, re-cemented, reset and replaced, access to the more fragile sections of the monument was restricted, the remains of the stage-building were protected, the auditorium’s ancient drainage duct was restored, and the western gate was dismantled, repaired and reconstructed.
 In 1988, the theater, along with the entire Sanctuary of Asclepios, was made a UNESCO World Heritage Site.
 Over the 52 years of the Epidavros Festival, the stage of this renowned ancient theater has hosted all the leading lights of the post-war Greek theatrical arts; its scene has become the ultimate recognition of success for Greek actors, actresses, directors, composers, choreographers and stage designers alike.
 During the first two decades of the Epidavros Festival, the theater was reserved for the exclusive use of the National Theater of Greece.
 Apart from ancient drama, the Theater of Epidavros was also occasionally used for the performance of opera, dance, classical music, and other types of music.
 Among the best known of these events are undoubtedly the Greek National Opera productions of Bellini’s Norma (1960) and Cherubini’s Medea (1961) with La Divina Maria Callas, directed by actor Alexis Minotis and with costumes and stage sets by master painter Yannis Tsarouchis.